OhYash/KnowledgeDay/_posts/2021-08-10-sailboat-wind-relation.md

 Did you like it?
 Or even if you didn't, there's a comment section below.
 Share thoughts.

 Oh, also, If you aren't subscribed yet, I gotta tell you you'd miss out on future posts, and also the personalized section from me which I only send to the subscribers.
 This one's newsletter contains pics from my last awesome trip to [Nainital](https://en.wikipedia.org/wiki/Nainital).
-Signing up is super easy, the form is on the left or top - depending on the device you're reading this on.
+Signing up is super easy, just [click here](https://knowledgeday.in/signup/).

 Tschüss!